angular/angular/aio/content/tutorial/first-app/first-app-lesson-12.md

 In this lesson, you updated your app to:
 *  add a form using Angular's forms feature
-*  connect the data captured in the form to a form using an event handler
+*  connect the data captured in the form to a component using an event handler

 If you are having any trouble with this lesson, you can review the completed code for it in the <live-example></live-example>.